Mon. Sep 25th, 2023

 It has been established that almost one billion people worldwide have low levels of vitamin D and approximately 20% of the population in the UK have a vitamin D deficiency.
 60% of the population are considered as having insufficient levels of vitamin D.

 Customers testing for Vitamin D with Vitall show that the UK average Vitamin D level is 76.8 nmol/L. This is inline with previous estimations, with as many as 21.9% of people having results indicating a deficiency.
-(Optimum levels are 150nmol/L – 200nmol/L), however, The National Institutes of Health (NIH) recommends an average daily intake of only 400–800 IU – WHY IS THIS?
+Specialist’s such as Dr Gominak advocate taking 10,000 – 20,000 IU’s of vitamin D for up to 12 months to achieve Optimum levels of 150nmol/L – 200nmol/L, however, The National Institutes of Health (NIH) recommends an average daily intake of only 400–800 IU – WHY IS THIS?

 • A combined analysis of multiple studies with nearly 60,000 participants, found that even a slight increase in Vitamin D levels (above the recommended daily intake) reduced early deaths by 7% – this is an increase in about 6 years for an 85 year old – increasing death until 91 years old!

-• Similarly, increasing the daily intake of Vitamin D reduced hip and non-spine fractures by about 20%; furthermore, a daily increase preserved muscle fibres and reduced the risk of falls by 19%.
+• Similarly, increasing the daily intake of Vitamin D reduced hip and non-spine fractures by about 20%; furthermore, a daily increase preserved muscle fibers and reduced the risk of falls by 19%.

-• Increased daily Vitamin D was also shown to inhibit tumors, especially canerous one’s from the breast, ovary, colon, prostate and brain.
+• Increased daily Vitamin D was also shown to inhibit tumors, especially cancerous one’s from the breast, ovary, colon, prostate and brain.

 • A study of 307,000 Europeans found a 25% reduction in lifespan for those with very low Vitamin D deficiency – this is a decrease in about 21 years for an 85 year old – dying at 64!